ianfhunter/ianfhunter.github.io/README.md

 - Supports non existant file (adding a css for that 😉)
 - Supports image flags css (Lithou snippet 🙏)
 - Support normal and external files
-- In case you forgot to add the date, it will put the date of the push (in the frontmatter)
+- Frontmatter : In absence of date, add the day's date.
+- Frontmatter : In absence of title, add the file's title.

 Finally, the plugin will add, commit and push if supported.
 For mobile, I work on ios on some shortcuts.